Randall Scotting: Early life and education

 Randall was born in Marshall, Minnesota, and was raised in the small Colorado town of Grand Junction.
 His mother was an HR manager at a bank and his father owned an RV dealership.
 Scotting has said that coming from a non-musical family and growing up in rural Colorado provided little access to classical music and opera, but he was drawn to performing after his first dance class at 9 years old.
 Although his parents were not artistic themselves, they were supportive and he continued to dance, began playing cello at 12 and started voice lessons at age 16.
 Unlike almost every other countertenor performing today, Randall was not a boy soprano or member of a boys' choir.
-Rather, he sang baritone for three years as a teenager, shifting up to tenor for 6 months, before moving entirely to countertenor at the age of 19.
+Rather, he sang baritone for three years as a teenager, shifting up to tenor for 6 months, before moving entirely to countertenor at the age of 20.
 Randall began his undergraduate studies at Colorado State University, double-majoring in voice and cello performance for three years.
 He then continued his vocal training at Butler University in Indianapolis for two more years where he received a Bachelor of Music in Voice.
 He began graduate studies in Voice at Southern Methodist University in Dallas for one year, and then trained at the Juilliard Opera Center in New York as a guest artist during 2005 and 2006.
-In 2008 Scotting received an Artist Diploma in Opera and Solo Vocal Performance from the University of Colorado, Boulder and shortly thereafter was awarded a Fulbright Scholarship to study Hungarian folk music's influence on contemporary song.
+In 2008, Scotting received an Artist Diploma in Opera and Solo Vocal Performance from the University of Colorado, Boulder and shortly thereafter was awarded a Fulbright Scholarship to study Hungarian folk music's influence on contemporary song at the Liszt Ferenc Academy of Music.
 Upon completing his Fulbright, he remained living in Budapest for two more years.
-In 2012 Scotting relocated to London to begin work on a doctorate at the Royal College of Music.
-In the spring of 2018, he was awarded his PhD for his thesis centered on the castrato Senesino (Francesco Bernardi) and his non-Handelian roles within the context of 18th-century Italian opera.
+In 2012, Scotting relocated to London to begin work on a doctorate at the Royal College of Music.
+In the spring of 2018, he was awarded a PhD for his thesis centered on the castrato Senesino (Francesco Bernardi) and his non-Handelian roles within the context of 18th-century Italian opera.
 Throughout these years, he studied voice with Sheri Greenawald, Éva Marton, and Gerald Martin Moore.
 As a young countertenor, Scotting also trained at the Britten-Pears Young Artist Programme in Aldeburgh, Ravinia's Steans Music Institute in Chicago, and the Weill Music Institute at Carnegie Hall in New York.